Human rights in Niue: Children's rights

 The definition of a child varies greatly under Niue law.
 Individuals may sue and be sued in infancy, are entitled to drive at age 14, may purchase liquor at 18, and can be adopted up to age 21.
 Those under 18 are prohibited from permanent employment in the public service, however there is no minimum age to undertake other work.
 As Niue has no labour law for those employed in the private sector, children who take on employment outside of the public service have no legal protection from poor working conditions or exploitation.

 Enrolment and attendance at a school is compulsory for children between the ages of 5 and 16.
 All education provided by Government schools is free of charge.
 It is the duty of parents to ensure their child of school age is enrolled and attends school, and failure to do so without excuse or exemption is an offence.
 In 2011, the enrolment rate of primary and secondary school aged children was 100%.

 The use of corporal punishment at school is not expressly prohibited by law.
 Legislation relating to cruel treatment and bodily harm is not interpreted as outlawing corporal punishment.
 Acceptance of corporal punishment in the home is "near universal".

 Rights of persons with disabilities

-Legislation requires that children with physical or mental disabilities be educated at a "special school" or institution, however Niue has no teachers with training in special needs education.
+Legislation requires that children with physical or mental disabilities be educated at a "special school" or institution, however Niue has no teachers with training in special education.
 Also of concern is reference in the Niue Act 1966 to women and girls who are "idiots, imbeciles or of unsound mind", and the lower criminal sanction for those who sexually offend against such individuals.

 Niue adopted a National Policy on Disability in 2011.